alexsapran/buildkite-pr-bot/README.md

 - If this config is present, it makes the build reuse feature opt-in, via this label.
 If the config is missing, all PRs are candidates for build reuse.
 - Value: `any string representing a github label`
 - Default: `<empty string>`

+**use_merge_commit** - _Experiemntal_

+- Use the merge commit for the PR, if the PR is mergeable, rather than the HEAD commit.
+If the PR is not mergeable, e.g. in the case of conflicts, the HEAD commit will be used.
+- Value: true or false
+- Default: false